 If you or someone you cook for has food allergies, you need to find substitutes for many common ingredients, such as wheat flour and corn starch, depending on the source of the allergy.
 Certain ingredients, such as xanthan gum and potato starch, can perform the roles commonly taken on by other ingredients.
-Both are common in gluten-free baking and cooking.
+Both are common in gluten-free baking and cooking, but they have slightly different characteristics and uses.

 Xanthan Gum Basics